VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 Here are the main requirements:

-In certain situations, housing for veteran’s widows or housing for veteran
+In certain situations, housing for veteran widows or housing for veteran

-on veterans who are presently homeless or are at imminent danger of
+emphasis is on veterans who are presently homeless or are in imminent

-fulfill specific income limits.
-The program is designed for those who cannot
+must fulfill specific income limits.
+The program is designed for those

-the need for VA-provided support services.
-This includes medical treatment,
+assessed for the need for VA-provided support services.
+This includes

-mental health counseling, and support in obtaining work.
+medical treatment, mental health counseling, and support in obtaining

-While the program is intended at assisting veterans, it also places a heavy
+While the program is intended to assist veterans, it also places a heavy

-emphasis on housing for veterans dependants and widows.
+emphasis on housing for veterans’ dependents and widows.
 In certain

-are dependent on a veteran who has died or is unable to pay for their family.
+they are dependent on a veteran who has died or is unable to pay for their

 How to apply for the VASH Program?